Could This Be the End for Offices?

 When I entered the work force in the mid ‘90s, Flex-Office and working from home was becoming more common, with the word on the street being that office spaces would soon be a thing of the past.
 The internet was gaining popularity and connectivity, although cumbersome, was achievable.
 Along with the use of faxes, working from home was possible and even efficient.
 Since then, and pre-Covid, you would not have considered that office usage could be over.
 Skyscrapers still dominate the skyline and offices continue to be built.

-Now that Covid-19 is upon us, we’re faced with the same question once again: Is it over for office spaces?
-Well, companies have since learned that the benefits of working from home are outweighed by other key factors, namely:
+Now that COVID-19 is upon us, we’re faced with the same question once again: Is it over for office spaces?
+Whilst some people are still wondering how COVID-19 affects office spaces in the long run, the immediate effects are more than visible.
+With millions of people now having to work from home, companies have since learned that the benefits of working from home are outweighed by other key factors, namely:

 - Retention-Keeping good employees proved to be difficult.